BrunoMouraSilva/test-repository/README.md

 ## Implementation

-This is a project implemented using Flask.
+This is a project implemented using Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.